 Win great prizes!

 Up to 12 designs in each category will be shortlisted to be judged by our panel of industry experts.

-The best designs in each category will win state-of-the-art robotics modeling and programming kits for the school plus a cash prize for the students, as follows:
+The best designs in each category will win state-of-the-art robotics modeling and programming kits for the school plus a cash prize for the students (details below).

 Category winner (awarded to the best design by a team or an individual): Standard Magnetic MODI Classpack and a Mini Mambo Drone for the school PLUS £100 cash for the students (cash prize will be split between team members)

 Runner Up: an Expert Magnetic MODI kit and a Mini Mambo Drone for the school PLUS £75 for the students

 Shortlisted finalists will receive a 3Doodler 3D pen for the school.

 All finalists and winners will receive a named certificate.